madhavikollya/terraform/README.md

 # Foreach loop

 It will eliminate the duplicate value.
 but here its not like loop.
-It doesn't even accept same iam user twice, it rejects and will not show error because it will not take the input at all.
+It doesn't even accept same iam user twice, it rejects and will not show error because it will not take the input.
  type =set(string)   or   type = map(string)

+# Alias & Providers